jaehyeon-kim/jaehyeon-kim.github.io/_posts/2014-11-27-Summarise-Stock-Returns-from-Multiple-Files.md

 ## TCHC 0.1481043 1.0000000
 {% endhighlight %}

-Finally the data folder is downloaded.
+Finally the data folder is deleted.

 {% highlight r %}